bright/new-www/content/blog/completing-the-void-finding-whats-missing-in-a-software-engineering-career.md

 **Was your career always related to iOS development?**

 No, my career started in frontend and then backend development, but I didn’t really enjoy that.
-Afterward, **I worked for 4–5 years on hybrid application**s and eventually decided to learn Android development, before **finally switching to iOS**.
+Afterward, **I worked for 4–5 years on hybrid applications** and eventually decided to learn Android development, before **finally switching to iOS**.

 **Why did you have all these changes in your career direction?**